mohsinansare/Techquiz_testing_chlng19/README.md

 **Note**: The server for this application requires environment variables to function properly.
 You'll need to rename the `.env.example` file to `.env`.

 ## Review

-You are required to submit BOTH of the following for review:

-* A walkthrough video that demonstrates the functionality of the application and the application successfully passing tests.

 * The URL of your GitHub repository should have a unique name and include a README describing the project:
 * email: mohsinansare@gmail.com